Pharmaceutical Affairs Act

 Article 1

-The administration of pharmaceutical affairs shall be executed in accordance with the regulations of this Act.
+The administration of pharmaceutical affairs shall be executed in accordance with the regulations of the Pharmaceutical Affairs Act (hereinafter “this Act”).
 Any matter not provided for in this Act shall be governed by the regulations of other relevant laws.
-For matters that are regulated by the Controlled Drug Management Act.
-These regulations shall apply with purity.
+For matters governed by the Controlled Drugs Act, its provisions shall prevail.

 Article 2